Characterizing generalized derivatives of set-valued maps: Extending the tangential and normal approaches: Introduction

 Finally, a third characterization is expressed in terms of the limiting normal cones for the finite dimensional case in Theorem \ref{thm:boris-crit}, generalizing the Mordukhovich criterion.
 This characterization depends on the second characterization in Section \ref{sec:second}.
 The convexified coderivative will be shown to have a bijective relationship with the set of possible generalized derivatives in Theorem \ref{thm:co-coderv-best}.

-We apply the results above in Proposition \ref{pro:RW-E9.44} to study the generalized differentiability properties of constraint systems, which includes the case of mixed equalities and inequalities satisfying the Mangasarian-Fromovitz constraint qualification as a particular example.
+We apply the results above in Proposition \ref{pro:RW-E9.44} to study the generalized differentiability properties of constraint systems, to study generalized metric regularity and linear openness, and to estimate the convexified limiting coderivative of a set-valued map defined as a limit of set-valued maps.